Brancaster Staithe wildlife walk, Norfolk

 Wander through Brancaster Staithe and enjoy the beautiful sights of the coast and its wildlife.
-There are excellent views from Barrow Common and the chance to see the site of Branodunum Roman Fort.
+Visit the Downs, and take in the excellent views from Barrow Common and get the chance to see the site of Branodunum Roman Fort.

 Harbour Way, Brancaster Staithe.
 PE31 8BW grid ref: TF791443 This area is subject to tidal flooding.
 Please do not leave your car on the hard-standing as it may be flooded.